rioualen/gene-regulation/doc/environments.rst

    6.7 IFB-20G (2016-01)**.
 3. Name your instance.
 4. Check **Create appliance**.
-5. Choose the amount of CPU and RAM to grant the VM (up to 8 CPU, 32 GB RAM).
+5. Choose the amount of CPU and RAM to grant the VM.
 6. Attach the vDisk.
 7. Click *Run*.